aakashba/aakashba.github.io/_pages/about.md

 My research interests are at the intersection of AI and SE.
 My long-term research objective is to bridge the gap between human program comprehension and automatic program comprehension.
 My short-term research focus is the advancement of neural networks specializing in modeling source code.
 Specifically, Source code summarization, a well-defined task of taking source code and generating natural language descriptions, with applications in code documentation, education, and software maintainance to name a few.
 I am also interested in bio-inspired machine intelligence that drives my ongoing research.
 I expect to defend my thesis in April 2024.

-I am on the job marketin 2024!
+I am on the job market in 2024!
 I am looking for tenure-track Assistant Professorships or Research-focused positions in industry.